ambianic/ambianic-box/README.md

 Ambianic Box is focused on creating an Open Source physical enclosure for an Ambianic Edge device.

+The source 3D CAD file is currently [hosted on TinkerCad](https://www.tinkercad.com/things/iaHcZO7BVqD).

+An STL exported file is availble in this github repo.

+# Project Goals

 Its main goals are:
 -  [ ] Easy to 3D Print and Assemble
 -  [ ] Less than $10 for printing materials (PLA, PETG or ABS).